Best Practices for Developing Effective Work From Home Policies

 Normal Communication Channels

 Regular communication channels are essential for maintaining team cohesion and morale.
-The software and tools employees may use should be clearly outlined.
-If the norm is to use Google Chat to communicate and some team members decide to use Slack, there can be misunderstandings and messages never received.
+The software and tools employees can use should be clearly outlined.
+If the norm is to use Google Chat to communicate and some team members decide to use Slack, there can be misunderstandings and missed messages.

 Frequent feedback sessions help address performance effectively and promote a collaborative environment.
 Establishing a communication policy sets expectations for response times.
 This can get more complex when coordinating across different time zones.

 Encourage employees to share their experiences to enhance a culture of openness and trust within the organization.
-360-degree feedback is especially beneficial in remote teams, offering insights from various sources about employee contributions.
+360-degree feedback, where anonymous feedback from other team members and sources, can be especially beneficial for remote team members.
+Receiving these insights about their participation can be invaluable to continue their great performance and find ways to turn misunderstandings or underperforming practices around.

 Expected Response Times